jslim89/jslim89.github.com/source/_posts/2015-10-26-selenium-vs-phantomjs-which-one-is-better-for-testing-web-apps.markdown

 - test
 ---

-As an mobile app developer and computer programmer of Xicom Technologies Ltd.-Android App Development Services, Amanda Cline explains which is better selenium or phantom JS for testing web apps.
-Technology intrigues me and this is why I like to read and write about mobile apps and web development related  topics specially.
+**About the Author** - _As an mobile app developer and computer programmer of Xicom Technologies Ltd.-[Android App Development Services](http://www.xicom.biz/offerings/android-development), Amanda Cline explains which is better selenium or phantom JS for testing web apps.
+Technology intrigues me and this is why I like to read and write about mobile apps and web development related  topics specially._

 <hr/>